Byzantine Wonder – Hagia Sophia

 You can see both the mosaic and the mihrab in the photo below.
 The mihrab indicates the direction of Mecca.

-Two bronze lamps that you can see on each side of the mihrab were a loot by Sultan Suleiman the Magnificent after the Budapest military operation.
+Sultan Suleiman the Magnificent took the two bronze lamps on each side of the mihrab as loot after the Budapest military campaign.

 Hagia Sophia mihrab